OBSERVATORY IS NOW CLOSED UNTIL 2024 SEASON. CHECK BELOW FOR OPENING DATES.

 Please note – sessions are weather-dependent.
 As we are an actual observatory – not just a planetarium – if there is cloud cover, we cannot see through the telescopes.
 With this in mind, we make the decision regarding cloud cover at 7.00 pm as conditions can change dramatically around the time of sunset.
 If there are clear skies at 7.00 pm – the session can proceed.
 So – if you have made a booking – please check with us only after that time.
 We then ask participants to arrive at the reception area by 7.20 pm so the group can depart promptly at 7.30 pm for the short walk to the observatory.

 Sessions will not be held during periods of a full moon as this will “wash out” the Milky Way & the many other faint, deep space objects that we observe.
+The observatory is closed on other selected dates.
 If you are visiting us particularly to experience an astronomy session – please check the dates below so as to avoid disappointment.

 OBSERVATORY CLOSED ON THESE DATES:-